juliaanil/Volunteer-Management-System/README.md

 The Volunteer Management system is a comprehensive platform designed to streamline the operations of non-profit organizations and community groups.
 It facilitates efficient management of volunteers and organizations, enabling them to collaborate effectively and create positive social impact.
 Users:

-	The system consists of three main user roles: Admin, Organizations, and Volunteers.
+	The system consists of three main users: Admin, Organizations and Volunteers.

 Admin: